 Depart from North America on an overnight flight to the island of Tahiti.
-Arrive in Papeete, capital of French Polynesia, the morning of Day 2 and proceed directly to the National Geographic Orion for embarkation.
+Arrive in Papeete, capital of French Polynesia, the morning of Day 2 and proceed directly to our ship, the National Geographic Orion, for embarkation.
 Once you're settled in to your cabin, unwind on board or explore downtown Papeete on foot, including the central market where vendors sell fresh fruit, pareos, local arts and crafts, and coveted black pearls.
 Lunch is served aboard, and shortly after, we set sail for the Tuamotus.
 This afternoon, meet the staff and your traveling companions as we relax into island time.

 Day 3: Rangiroa

 Today we reach the Tuamotu Archipelago, about 220 miles northeast of the island of Tahiti.
 Our first port of call is the atoll of Rangiroa, a huge ring of 240 slender islands known for some of the best diving and snorkeling in French Polynesia.
 The turquoise lagoon at its center is the second largest in the world.
 Kayak, snorkel and scuba dive in these waters that are rich in coral gardens and marine life, home to large schools of pelagic fish, manta rays, dolphins, hammerhead sharks and endangered sea turtles.
 Rangiroa means "endless skies," a most apt name for this collection of islets under a vast expanse of cerulean blue.